smarthacker203/PythonProgram/README.md

 🤖 Bots and simple AI experiments

-🧰 Tools I Use
-Python 3.x 🐍

-VS Code 💙

-Git & GitHub 🌐

-And a healthy dose of curiosity! 🌈

-🐾 Let’s Connect
+Let’s Connect
 Wanna chat code or collaborate on a project?
-Feel free to reach out or fork a repo and have fun with it! 🚀 And if you like something here, don't forget to ⭐️ it – it makes my day!
+Feel free to reach out or fork a repo and have fun with it!
+And if you like something here, don't forget to ⭐️ it – it makes my day!